adriantombu/twitter-cleaning/README.md

 # Delete your old tweets & likes automatically

-Unless you're some fancy public figure, no one is interested in what you wrote or liked two weeks ago (not even you) so why would you ever need to keep thousand of old data on Twitter?
+Unless you're some fancy public figure, no one is interested in what you wrote or liked two weeks ago (not even you) so why would you ever need to keep thousands of old data on Twitter?

 Thanks to the witchcraft of Github Actions [Cron](https://en.wikipedia.org/wiki/Cron), you'll get to keep a nice and tidy Twitter account without even having to think about it.
 Pretty nice, hey?